Healthy Homes Assessment Mahora

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
-The landlords are now required to make sure their Mahora rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rentals are required to be completely compliant by 1 July 2024.
+Did you be aware that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords are now required to ensure their Mahora rental properties meet the minimum Healthy Homes Standards within 90 days of any new or renewed tenancy, and all private rentals must be completely conforming by the 1st July 2024.

-We will assess your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we will advise you or your property manager of the tasks that requirements to be done, and offer an assessment report that includes all the necessary information for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessment, we’ll advise you or your property manager of the work required. requirements to be done and provide the report with all the information required for your tenancy contract’s Healthy Home Statement of Compliance.

-Inability to meet the standards under the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and landlords who are not complying may be liable for up to $7200 plus any additional healthy homes related fines.
+Failure to fulfill the requirements under the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of up to $7200 plus any additional healthy homes associated fines.

-We are fully independent assessors of rental property, we are completely certified to evaluate each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties, we are fully qualified to evaluate both Healthy Homes and Homefit.

 Call Now 0800 894 138